Natalie Cole: Health and death

-Cole announced in 2008 that she had been diagnosed with hepatitis C, which is a liver disease that is spread through contact with infected blood.
+Cole announced in 2008 that she had been diagnosed with hepatitis C, a liver disease spread through contact with infected blood.
 Cole attributed having the disease to her past intravenous drug use.
 Cole explained in 2009 that hepatitis C had "stayed in [her] body for 25 years, and it could still happen to addicts who are fooling around with drugs, especially needles."

 Four months after starting treatment for hepatitis C, Cole experienced kidney failure and required dialysis three times a week for nine months.
-Following her appeal for a kidney on the Larry King Show, she was contacted by the organ procurement agency One Legacy, in May 2009.
+In May 2009, following her appeal for a kidney on The Larry King Show, she was contacted by the organ procurement agency One Legacy.
 The facilitated donation came from a family requesting that, if there were a match, their donor's kidney be designated for Cole.

-Cole canceled several events in December 2015 due to illness; her last musical performance was a short set of three songs in Manila.
-She died at Cedars-Sinai Medical Center in Los Angeles on December 31, 2015, at the age of 65.
+Cole canceled several events in December 2015 due to her illness.
+Her last musical performance was a short set of three songs in Manila.
+She died at Cedars-Sinai Medical Center in Los Angeles on December 31, 2015 (New Year's Eve), at the age of 65.
 Cole's publicist said the singer's death was the result of congestive heart failure, which her family said was a complication of idiopathic pulmonary arterial hypertension, which she had been diagnosed with after her kidney transplant in 2009.
-Her family said in a statement, "Natalie fought a fierce, courageous battle, dying how she lived... with dignity, strength and honor.
+Her family said in a statement, "Natalie fought a fierce, courageous battle, dying how she lived ... with dignity, strength and honor.
 Our beloved mother and sister will be greatly missed and remain unforgettable in our hearts forever."

 Cole's funeral was held on January 11, 2016, at the West Angeles Church of God in Christ in Los Angeles.
 David Foster, Stevie Wonder, Smokey Robinson, Lionel Richie, Chaka Khan, Eddie Levert, Mary Wilson, Gladys Knight, Ledisi, Jesse Jackson, Angela Bassett, Denise Nicholas, Marla Gibbs, Jackée Harry and Freda Payne were among the mourners at the funeral.
 After the funeral, she was buried at Forest Lawn Memorial Park in Glendale, California.
-Her grave is located in the central lawn area of the 'Court of Freedom' section, Garden of Honor; there is no public access to her grave.
+Her grave is located in the central lawn area of the "Court of Freedom" section, Garden of Honor; there is no public access to her grave.